-ADDENDA & INDEX
+ADDENDA

-In this section, you will find useful information such as staff names, faculty names and academic credentials, college contact information, campus maps, the academic calendar, and the index.
+In this section, you will find useful information such as staff names, faculty names and academic credentials, college contact information, campus maps, and the academic calendar.

 Leadership & Staff

 Board of Education

 The CGCC Board of Education consists of seven members who are elected from the community.
 Three seats are reserved for Hood River County and four seats are reserved for Wasco County.